dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

       lack of memory issues, when processing high-frequency ACC data (e.g. 1 burst every couple of seconds).

-5. Merge ACC events to location events of the same animal/track based on recording timestamps and according to a choice of two merging
+5. Merge processed ACC events to location events of the same animal/track based on recording timestamps and according to a choice between two merging criteria:
-    rules:

     - `"latest"`: ACC events are allocated to the latest location event preceding the starting time at which ACC bursts were recorded